JalalAl-Tamimi/Intro-Random-Forests/README.md

 ## To prepare for the workshop, participants will need to

 1. Have knowledge of how to use R, and of the [tidyverse](https://www.tidyverse.org/).
 We will mostly use RMarkdown to run the code, with an opportunity to practice the code on their own.
 2. Read this paper to familiarise themselves with predictive modelling and the acoustic correlates used: *Al-Tamimi, J. (2017).
 Revisiting acoustic correlates of pharyngealization in Jordanian and Moroccan Arabic: Implications for formal representations.
 Laboratory Phonology: Journal of the Association for Laboratory Phonology, 8(1), 28.
-DOI: [https://doi.org/10.5334/labphon.19](https://doi.org/10.5334/labphon.19)*
+DOI: [https://doi.org/10.5334/labphon.19](https://doi.org/10.5334/labphon.19)*.
+3. Some additional acoustic measures are obtained from [VoiceSauce](http://www.phonetics.ucla.edu/voicesauce/), it would be great if you familiarised yourselves with what the measures reflect.
-3. Install the following packages ahead of the meeting, by running the following code:
+4. Install the following packages ahead of the meeting, by running the following code:

 ```{r}